 Unit for Collaboration and Development

-• SLU Think Tank Movium is a collaborative platform that works with the urban outdoor environment as a resource for sustainable urban landscapes and has been part of the Faculty of Landscape Architecture since 1980.
-Our activities focus on providing meeting places, coordination, knowledge building and communication for all of SLU's activities and actors in community building.
+• SLU Think Tank Movium is a platform for collaboration focusing on the urban outdoor environment as a resource for sustainable urban landscapes.
+Movium has been part of the Faculty of Landscape Architecture at SLU since 1980.
+We provide meetings, coordination, knowledge building and communication for all of SLU's activities and actors in community building.

 Activities